nickswalker/nickwalker.us/pages/videos.md

 ---
+layout: page-restrict-width-article
-title:  "Notes for Making Project Videos"
+title:  "Making Research Project Videos"
-date:   2022-05-25 12:00:00 -0700
-categories: research design
-short_description: "Tools and advice"
-block_color: "rgb(12, 82, 13)"
-featured: false
-has_article: true
+categories: ["research", "design", "note"]
 permalink: making-project-videos/
 ---

 *Making videos to present research has become more common over the pandemic.
 These are my working notes on how to make good videos and advice on tools and workflow.*